chrisvoncsefalvay/sadie/docs/installation.rst

 From sources
 ------------

-The sources for Sadie: Stochastic Agents in DIscrete time and Euclidean space can be downloaded from the `Github repo`_.
+The sources for Sadie can be downloaded from the `Github repo`_.

 You can either clone the public repository: